 15.10.4.1 new RegExp(pattern, flags)

-If pattern is an object R whose [[Class]] internal property is "RegExp" and flags is undefined, then let P be the pattern used to construct R and let F be the flags used to construct R. If pattern is an object R whose [[Class]] internal property is "RegExp" and flags is not undefined, then throw a TypeError exception.
+If pattern is an object R that has a [[NativeBrand]] internal property whose value is NativeRegExp and flags is undefined, then let P be the pattern used to construct R and let F be the flags used to construct R. If pattern is an object R that has a [[NativeBrand]] internal property whose value is NativeRegExp and flags is not undefined, then throw a TypeError exception.
 Otherwise, let P be the empty String if pattern is undefined and ToString(pattern) otherwise, and let F be the empty String if flags is undefined and ToString(flags) otherwise.

 If the characters of P do not have the syntactic form Pattern, then throw a SyntaxError exception.
 Otherwise let the newly constructed object have a [[Match]] internal property obtained by evaluating ("compiling") the characters of P as a Pattern as described in 15.10.2.